Making Reasoning Matter: Measuring and Improving Faithfulness of Chain-of-Thought Reasoning

-In this section, we propose a new framework \ourmodel{} that focuses on tailoring small-sized LMs (<5B parameters) to be strong rationalizers and perform reasoning faithfully over the rationales. \ourmodel{} aims to improve the synergy between the reasoning chain and the final answer.
-We will first describe our method to obtain silver reasoning chains from LLMs (GPT-3) ($\S$\ref{sec:inference_module}).
-Then, we introduce our inference module that trains a model to learn to generate rationales ($\S$\ref{sec:inference_module}).
-Finally, we will describe our reasoner module, including its training objectives ($\S$\ref{sec:reasoning_module}).
+In this section, we introduce \ourmodel{}, a framework that tailors small-sized LMs (<10B parameters) to be strong rationalizers and perform reasoning faithfully over the rationales. \ourmodel{} aims to improve the synergy between the reasoning chain and the final answer.
+We first describe how we obtain silver reasoning chains from LLMs ($\S$\ref{sec:inference_module}).
+Then, we introduce our inference module that trains a model to generate rationales ($\S$\ref{sec:inference_module}) followed by the reasoner module and its training objectives ($\S$\ref{sec:reasoning_module}).